Animal roleplay: Pony play

+Clockwise from upper left: A woman wearing a head harness and a bit gag · A topless blonde woman pulling a cart carrying another woman at the San Francisco Folsom Street Fair. · A person participating in pony play at Cologne Pride in 2015. · The Pony Pride flag which was created in 2007 by Carrie P.; it uses the color black in solidarity with the leather community.

-Pony play is where at least one of the participants dresses to resemble and assumes the mannerisms and character of an equine animal.
+Pony play is where at least one of the participants dresses to resemble and/or assumes the mannerisms and character of an equine animal.
 A documentary film Pony Passion was produced by British pony play club De Ferre in 2003 showing their club's activities and the 2005 documentary film, Born in a Barn, depicted the lives of several pony-play enthusiasts.

-Pony play is sometimes referred to as "The Aristotelian Perversion" or "Aristotle’s Perversion", in reference to Phyllis and Aristotle, an apocryphal story where the philosopher Aristotle was persuaded to let a woman named Phyllis ride him like a horse, in promised exchange for sexual favors: an episode depicted in various woodcuts and other works of art.
+Pony play may be considered to be depicted in Phyllis and Aristotle, a medieval legend originating in the 13th century where the philosopher Aristotle was persuaded to let a woman named Phyllis ride him like a horse, in promised exchange for sexual favors: an episode depicted in various woodcuts and other works of art.